MattFerrara/1000-Companies-Analysis/README.md

 A streamlined pipeline ensures consistency, and GridSearchCV fine-tunes hyperparameters for optimal results.

 ## Selection of Data
-The model processing and training are conducted using a Jupyter Notebook and is available under the code section.
+The model processing and training are conducted using a Jupyter Notebook and is available

 R&D Spending, Administration, Marketing Spend, State and Profit.

 The objective is to predict the future profits of the companies.
 The dataset can be found online at Kaggle[1]